KendrickOrg/kendrick/src/Kendrick.package/KEModel.class/README.md

 populationIDs
 	- each sub-population in population has an ID.
 This variable gets all the sub-population IDs

-simulatorBuilder
-	- a simulatorBuilder constructs the simulator to simulate this model

 temporalParameters
 	- Beside the fixed parameter, during runtime, model will have some parameters that will be changed depending on current context.
 The temporalParameters variable store all these values.